iherman/r2epub/README.md

 The server has been deployed on the cloud, using [heroku](https://r2epub.herokuapp.com/).

+### Client-side processing

+The module has also been “browserified” and can be run on the client side, i.e., within a browser.
+A simple form, using the `url`, `respec`,  `publishDate`, `specStatus`, `addSectionLinks`, and `maxTocLevel` entries, can be used to trigger the necessary event handler: [[submit]].
+The form has been made available through [an online HTML file](https://iherman.github.io/r2epub/client.html).

 ### Use as a typescript/node package through an API

 The program can also be used from another Typescript or Javascript program.
 In Typescript, this simplest access is through: